-The following requirements are applicable to incoming freshmen for 2012-13.
+The following requirements are applicable to incoming freshmen for 2013-14.
 Some information for continuing students has been provided as footnotes, but guidance on special cases must be sought.
 Courses used to satisfy core requirements may not be used to satisfy option electives.
-The Institute has approved changes to the Core Curriculum for the incoming class entering in 2013.
-If you are interested, the details may be found in Appendix A on page 588.